SSWConsulting/SSW.Rules.Content/rules/do-you-standardise-ad-group-names/rule.md

 For example, this is a list of AD groups associated with products:

 ::: greybox
- SSWSugarLearningEvents\
- SSWCodeAuditorAlerts\
- SSWLinkAuditorDevs
+ SSWSugarLearningAlerts\
+ Alerts CodeAuditor\
+ SEC_SSW-LinkAuditor-Devs\
+ timepro-devs
 :::
 ::: bad
-Figure: Bad Example – It is difficult to know the correct name for an AD group
+Figure: Bad Example – With no consistency, it is difficult to know the correct name for an AD group
 :::

 ::: greybox
- SSWSugarLearning\
- SSWSugarLearningEvents\
- SSWCodeAuditor\
- SSWCodeAuditorEvents\
- SSWLinkAuditor\
- SSWLinkAuditorEvents
+ SSWSugarLearningAlerts\
+ SSWCodeAuditorAlerts\
+ SEC_SSWLinkAuditorDevs\
+ SEC_SSWTimeProDevs
 :::
 ::: good
 Figure: Good Example – By standardizing the names of AD groups it saves confusion